mhalbritter/graal-native-image-analysis/README.md

       most dominant factor of the executable size
 * When including reflection invoke in `reflect-config.json` for methods which are not called at runtime, native-image adds the code to the executable
-    * This effectifly disables the tree-shaking for the classes and can bloat the executable with dead code
+    * This effectively disables the tree-shaking for the classes and can bloat the executable with dead code
 * When using reflection, minimizing the reflectifly called elements (methods / constructors) improves the executable size
     * Bigger classes with more methods are better than small classes with less methods, because every class has a constructor, which counts towards the executable size
-    * Compare `simple-reflection-many-big-classes` and `simple-reflection-10000-classes`
-* When using many classes (100) with many methods each (100), the reflection based executable is twice as big as the one without reflection
+* When using many classes (100) with many methods each (100), the reflection based executable is twice as big as the one without reflection: 15,6 MB vs 31,0 MB
-    * Compare `no-reflection-many-big-classes` with `simple-reflection-many-big-classes`:
-      15,6 MB vs 31,0 MB

-### Reflection querying

-* Executable size increases a bit when including reflection query data
+* Executable size increases a bit when including reflection introspection metadata
-    * Compare `simple-reflection` and `reflection-query`
-    * This amounts to 256 KB executable size when including reflection query data for 100 classes with 1 constructor and 100 methods each (10100 methods in total)
+    * This amounts to 256 KB executable size when including reflection introspection metadata for 100 classes with 1 constructor and 100 methods each (10100 methods in total)
-* If only reflection querying is used and not invocation, native-image is clever enough to only include the reflection metadata and not the code for the reflected class/method
+* If only reflection introspection is used and not invocation, native-image is clever enough to only include the reflection metadata and not the code for the reflected class/method
-    * Search for `HelloWorldPrinter` in "Used Classes" report from Graal in `reflection-query-only`
-    * In other words: only using reflection querying doesn't disable the tree-shaking
+    * In other words: only using reflection introspection doesn't disable the tree-shaking

-### Executable size

 * Even when not using reflection, fewer big classes are better than many small ones
-    * Compare `no-reflection-many-big-classes` and `no-reflection-10000-classes`

 ## Analysis of executable size